DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/README.md

 ## Data

-For the experimental analysis of the proposed strategy, a test suite consisting of 81 scenarios was produced by the combinations of the following values for the underlying parameters:
+For the experimental analysis of the proposed model, a test suite consisting of 81 scenarios was produced by the combinations of the following values for the underlying parameters:

 - Number of transshipment nodes: t &isin; \{0, 1, 2\}
 - Total number of customers: c &isin; \{10, 15, 20\}